Chapter 12. Connecting to HTTP and HTTPS endpoints

 In the Definition input box, paste a definition that conforms to the schema type you selected.
 For example, if you select JSON schema then you would paste the content of a JSON schema file, which has a media type of

 In the Data Type Name field, enter a name that you choose for the data type.
-For example, suppose you are specifying a JSON schema for vendors.
-You can specify
+For example, if you are specifying a JSON schema for vendors then you might specify

 Vendoras the data type name.